 If we translate this standard into Clean Code, we can say that when a developer accesses code, regardless of the reason, they must make adjustments to make the encoding in question cleaner than they found it.

 Don’t Repeat Yourself (DRY)

 Don’t Repeat Yourself is a Code Clean principle that claims that encoding cannot have more than one application performing a particular function.
 The purpose of DRY is to make code cleaner and smarter by eliminating ambiguities.

-As well as code was designed, it is possible that some error occurs while running the software.
+As well as code it is possible that some error occurs while running the software.
 In this context, error handling can be described as the task of preparing the encoding so that, even in an adverse situation, it continues to work.

 This concept is very much tied to a phrase by author Michael Feathers that says:

 “Programmers are responsible for ensuring that even if something goes wrong, the code continues to play the role for which it was developed.”